scerioli/Global-Preferences-Survey/Article/Article.md

 Both indexes were criticized by several authors [@SK; @AS; @Permanyer].
 To summarise some of the main critics to them: The Gender Inequality Index from the UNDP is said to be very highly related to the economic development, as it includes reproductive health indicators that can penalize less-developed countries, and it has a "inexistent" measure of welfare loss of inequality, because it is based on a calculated gender equality measure that is reported nowhere.
 One of the coefficients that has a highest priority (~30 % of the sub-index) in calculation of the economic participation and opportunity, "wage equality between men and women for similar work" sub-index (that indicates how much women receive more with respect to man for the same work) is a based on a best experts' guess, not corrected on the difference in occupation [@halkos2021economies].

 The WEF Global Gender Gap has a total of fourteen sub-indexes (some of them being the same as for the UNDP GII) where a cap to 1 is applied for those countries where the ratio is higher than 1.
 This means that countries treating equally men and women are ranked the same as countries disfavoring men.
+TO DO: Literature about it!!

 The ratio of female and male labor force participation counts as the overall labor participation rate, and thus, once approaching 100% as a characteristic of developed countries [@tasseven2017relationship], the gender gap is automatically reduced.
 This measure does not take into account on the part-time jobs occupation as in case of the reduction , including involuntary part time job occupation in developed countries [@pech2021part; @rosenfeld1990cross].